* Images shown are of mature plants

 Planting & Care

-Planting Instructions: Choose a planting location in full sun.
-The tree will tolerate partial shade but its citrus production might be reduced.
+1. Planting: First, choose a planting location in full sun (6 to 8 hours of sunlight per day).
+The plant will tolerate partial shade but its citrus production might be reduced.

-Dig a hole that is twice the size of the tree’s root system and just as deep.
-Place the tree into the hole and carefully backfill, tamping the soil down around the tree’s root system to make sure any air pockets are removed.
-Water the tree thoroughly to settle the soil.
-Apply a 3-inch layer of mulch such as pine needles, bark chips, recycled plastic chunks, or peat moss around the base of the tree to deter weed growth and keep the soil moist.
-Avoid mulch touching the base of the trunk.
+When you're ready to plant, dig a hole that is twice the size of the plant’s root system and just as deep (or select a container, with drainage holes, that's twice the width of your plant's shipped container).
+Place the plant into the hole and carefully backfill, tamping the soil down around the root system.
+Finally, apply a 3-inch layer of mulch such as pine needles, bark chips, recycled plastic chunks, or peat moss around the base to deter weed growth and keep the soil moist.

-Watering: Keep the soil around the tree moist but not overly wet to help the tree's roots take hold.
+2. Watering: Keep the soil around the plant moist, watering once or twice weekly.
 Once the Flying Dragon Trifoliate establishes itself, it can typically live on annual rainfall with no supplemental watering required unless a drought occurs.

-Fertilizer: Fertilize annually using a 15–5–19 fertilizer formula for the tree divided into three applications per year: 1/2 of the fertilization was applied in July, 1 month before flowering, 25% 2 months later in September and the remaining 25% 4 months later in November.
+3. Fertilizing: Fertilize annually using a 15–5–19 fertilizer formula, divided into three applications per year: Half applied in July, one quarter applied two months later in September, and the remaining quarter 4 months later, in November.

-Pruning: Cut away any shoots that appear below the graft union.
-Remove any dead or damaged branches.
-The Flying Dragon Trifoliate withstands pruning well and can be shaped into a small sized tree if desired.
+4. Pruning: Remove any shoots that appear below the graft union (where the two grafted stems join toward the bottom), and remove any dead or damaged branches.
+The Flying Dragon Trifoliate withstands pruning well and can be shaped into a small-sized tree if desired.

 |Amount of Order||Shipping Charge|